 Section 5.7 of NI 51-101 restricts a reporting issuer's use of a report of a qualified reserves evaluator or auditor without written consent.
-The consent requirement does not apply to the direct use of the report for the purposes of NI 51-101 (filing Form 51-101F1; making direct or indirect reference to the conclusions of that report in the filed Form 51-101F1 and Form 51-101F3; and identifying the report in the news release referred to in section 2.2).
+The consent requirement does not apply to the direct use of the report for the purposes of NI 51-101 (filing Form 51-101F1, or making direct or indirect reference to the conclusions of that report in the filed Form 51-101F1 and Form 51-101F3).
 The qualified reserves evaluator or auditor retained to report to a reporting issuer for the purposes of NI 51-101 is expected to anticipate these uses of the report.
 However, further use of the report (for example, in a securities offering document or in other news releases) would require written consent.